36 Altitude Definitions & Measurement

 Remember that the unit of feet (ft) is used universally in aviation, and most altimeters are calibrated in feet.
 If required, the altimeter reading can be converted from feet to meters (m) by multiplying by 0.3048.

 The measurement pressure altitude using the altimeter will also be subject to static position (SPE) errors and mechanical errors (instrument error correction or IEC), both of which need to be obtained from calibrations.
-The SPE error is obtained similarly to the airspeed indicator (ASI), where the true static pressure is measured well behind the aircraft during flight testing using a trailing cone apparatus.
-The SPE error, \Delta h_{p_{\rm \, SPE}}, as it affects the true pressure altitude value, must be mapped out over the entire operating envelope of the aircraft.
-Likewise, with the IEC, the altimeter must be calibrated against a reference altimeter in an evacuated chamber to get \Delta h_{p_{\rm \, IEC}}, an example being shown below.
+The SPE error is obtained similarly to the airspeed indicator (ASI), where the true static pressure is measured well behind the aircraft during flight testing using a trailing cone apparatus, an example being shown in the figure below.
+The SPE altitude error, \Delta h_{p_{\rm \, SPE}}, as it affects the true pressure altitude value, must be mapped out over the entire operating envelope of the aircraft.

 The corrected pressure altitude is then